 Peaches don’t ripen after they are harvested so they must be harvested at peak ripeness for eating fresh.
 Otherwise, they are great for jams, pies, and canning.

-A healthy fruit, only about 50 calories for a medium sized peach, they’re packed with vitamins A and C and are a great source of fiber.
+A healthy fruit, only about 50 calories for a medium-sized peach, they’re packed with vitamins A and C and are a great source of fiber.
 The fiber will be higher if you eat the peel, but make sure it’s organic first!
-Peaches also contain potassium, calcium, magnesium, phosphorus and folate, a B vitamin that is essential to development and preservation of new cells.
+Peaches also contain potassium, calcium, magnesium, phosphorus, and folate, a B vitamin that is essential to the development and preservation of new cells.

 Here’s Today’s TRICK: